jasonnicholson/regularizeNd/.github/Developer Documentation.md

 6. Generate the Changelog by `npx git-conventional-commits changelog --release  <version> --file 'CHANGELOG.md'`
 7. Run the `toolbox generation\createPackage.m` script.
 8. Set the version in the `toolbox generation\regularizeNd.prj` in MATLAB.
 Use `toolbox generation\regularizeNd.prj` to create the toolbox package.
-9. Updating the changelog, version, and `regularizeNd.prj` is a `chore` type commit.
+9. Commit.
+The changelog, version, and `regularizeNd.prj` is a `chore` type commit.
 Tag the commit with the version number.

 # Semantic versioning
 This repo adheres to [semantic versioning](https://semver.org/).